-During the late 1800’s, people considered “paupers” - those who could not provide for themselves due to disability, indebtedness, or without family to take them in.
-Poor farms were considered the most efficient way to sustain the population of poor people because the people could work the land, and they could help support themselves through their labor while the land itself was considered a good investment for the future of the county.
-The poor farm was officially established on October 25, 1900 with much debate surrounding the “poor farm question” and it dotted the headlines of the Butler Citizen, the local newspaper.
+During the late 1800s, counties were responsible for the care of these individuals considered “paupers” - those who could not provide for themselves due to disability, indebtedness, or without family to take them in.
+Poor farms were considered the most efficient way to sustain the the poor because the people could help support themselves through their labor while the land itself was considered a good investment for the future of the county.
+The poor farm was officially established on October 25, 1900 after much debate surrounding the “poor farm question” dotted the headlines of the Butler Citizen, the local newspaper.

-While many in believed the poor farm to be highly economical, citing the experiences of already established farms in Mercer, Venango, McKean, Crawford, and Bedford Counties, others detested the idea of housing so many “disgraced” people so close to home .
+While many believed the poor farm to be a highly economical model, citing the experiences of already established farms in Mercer, Venango, McKean, Crawford, and Bedford Counties, others were and angered over potential tax increases to support the facility, and detested the idea of housing so many “disgraced” people so close to home .
 Others, still, believed that the poor farm would end up a breeding ground for abuse and neglect, and as they found out later, these fears became truths.

 Today, the poor farm has evolved into a nursing home facility that still cares for those in need, including the elderly and those with developmental disabilities who cannot live on their own.
 While the ideals of the original poor farm still exist, so do the records that were kept about the poor farm and its inhabitants.
 It is possible today for people to view the records of those who lived on the farm, and people could possibly find a long-lost relative who called the Butler County poor farm their home.